SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 Finally, on top of this, there is a gain compensation system.

 During the work, the author of an instrument uses a set of interactive tools used to listen to intermediate results.
-There is a test Jankó -style keyboard, corresponding to the standard 88-key piano without one highest tone.
+There is a test Jankó-style keyboard, corresponding to the standard 88-key piano without one highest tone.
 The keyboard can be played with a mouse or by all 10 fingers using a touch screen.
 For both methods of playing, glissando is also possible, which is somewhat not very trivial technical aspect.
 Another important feature is this: during trial playing, any of the classes of the effects can be temporarily turned on, which is important for comparisons.
 Also, trial playing can be done with the control of volume, (additional) sustain and transposition.
 These controls are not parts of resulting instruments and are designed specifically for the trial playing.

 ## A Word of Warning and a Disclaimer